Indicia-Team/drupal-module-iform-custom-forms/README.md

 ensure the customisations are held under version control, we have created this module.

-For every new project, create a subfolder of the modules folder named `iform_custom_forms_<project>` where you replace `<project>` with a relevant, unique, project name.
-Within this folder, you can create subfolders for the different possible types of customisation.
+For every new project, create a subfolder in the modules folder named `iform_custom_forms_<project>` where you replace `<project>` with a relevant, unique, project name.
+Within this folder, create another called `customisations` where you can create subfolders for the different possible types of customisation.
 E.g.

 ```
 iform_custom_forms